 Information Security has become a major issue for businesses and organizations in the context of digital transformation, business model changes, cyber threats, and compliance requirements.
 Information Security (IS) is on the agenda of the CEO, decision-makers, and is no longer considered solely a technical discipline.
 It has benefited in recent years from numerous recommendations regarding the importance of good governance and management.
 Security is paramount to every business.
 Cybersecurity is a growing and rapidly changing field, and the central concepts that frame and define this increasingly pervasive field must be understood by professionals who are involved and concerned with the security implications of information technology (IT).

 Information Security (IS) is currently making a serious contribution to business development by ensuring not only reliable operations but also new opportunities for qualitative differentiation.
 It is increasingly seen as a value creator or facilitator of operations in new business models.
-As the cloud comes to the picture, this rises again new questions to the board of directors, is our data secure up there? do we have control?
+As the cloud comes to the picture, this raises again new questions to the board of directors, is our data secure up there? do we have control?
 I heard that if we move to the cloud we are secure, is that true?
-What about privacy, compliance and data regulation?
+What about privacy, compliance, and data regulation?
 Cloud security is a shared responsibility, what does that mean? the list of questions goes on and on… For this reason, it is imperative that before adopting cloud computing, organizations must first understand the security considerations that are inherited by the cloud computing model.
 These considerations must be revised before adopting—ideally during the planning process.

 Security in the realm of information technology has been fascinating to me for a long time.
 For the last 2 years, I embarked on a journey toward Information Security (IS).
 I challenged myself and enrolled in the highest Swiss federal diploma of higher education in Information and Communication Technology (ICT) – ICT Security Expert.
 After nearly two years of hard study and sleepless nights, I am happy and grateful now that I passed the Swiss Federal Exam!!!